-DES MOINES, IOWA – Iowa Workforce Development (IWD) and the Iowa Department of Education (DOE) are expanding their efforts to grow work-based learning (WBL) by introducing a new series of webinars over the next few months.
-The new schedule builds on the success of an initial WBL series last fall to showcase some of the most proven programs and approaches to WBL in Iowa’s most in-demand industries.
+Iowa Workforce Development (IWD) and the Iowa Department of Education (DOE) are expanding their efforts to grow work-based learning (WBL) by introducing a new series of webinars.
+Running from fall 2025 through spring 2026, the new series builds on the success of an initial WBL series to showcase some of the most proven programs and approaches to WBL in Iowa’s most in-demand industries.

 Both employers and educators are highly encouraged to register for the series, which will help assist them in their efforts to explore and ultimately partner on meaningful WBL programs.

 Learn how fire departments can expand opportunities for high students to take Emergency Medical Technician (EMT) training, launching careers and benefiting communities.
 Le Mars Battalion Chief John MacGregor and Waukee Lt.
 Chandler Thayer will share how their departments do this in partnership with school districts and community colleges.
-Download flyer.
+View the recording below.

 Welcome: Kathy Leggett, Iowa Workforce Development Business Engagement Liaison and Webinar Moderator